MagTun/Zotero_Pdf_Highlights_with_HtmlClipboard/README.md

-# Zotero_Pdf_Highlights_with_HtmlClipboard
+# Test case for Firefox:

-Test case for Firefox: Tested on Python 3.5
+Tested on Python 3.5
 1) Save HtmlClipboard.py in the Lib\site-packages\ folder of your Pyton installation
 2) Run Debugging_Firefox.py
 3) Paste what the script put in your clipboard in different HTML editors: you can use http://www.quackit.com/html/online-html-editor/